 - Explain the unique characteristics of non-monogamous relationships.

-- Apply the tenants and interventions of Emotionally Focused Therapy (EFT) to working with non-monogamous relationships.
+- Apply the tenets and interventions of Emotionally Focused Therapy (EFT) to working with non-monogamous relationships.

 (5 min) Welcome and Introduction to the Speakers